Plyometrics is a type of exercise-training designed to produce fast, powerful movements.

 - stronger, shapelier thigh muscles

 - firmer, rounded, and more lifted glutes.

 Below are 11 exercise ideas to help you create your own outrageously effective jumping workout.

 Jump Your Way to a Trim Physique

-As always, It’s important to be well-rested and free of injury in any of the limbs to be exercised, before you start seriously jumping around.
+It’s important to be well-rested and free of injury in any of the limbs to be exercised before you start seriously jumping around.

-In fact, when I do my Leg Day at the gym, I kind of see the plyometrics exercises as the most important, most eventful part of the workout – and everything I do before that is in preparation.
+During Leg Day at the gym, you can choose to see plyometric exercises as the most important, most eventful part of the workout – and everything you do before that is in preparation.

-For example, because plyometrics involve impact, that means compression to the lower vertebrae of your spine.
+Because plyometrics involve impact, that means compression of the lower vertebrae of your spine.
 Therefore, it’s wise to do some back stretches beforehand.

-According to California fitness trainer Seth Perry, there are foundational components to what he calls “prehabilitation” of the lower back:
+Fitness trainer Seth Perry outlines foundational components to what he calls “prehabilitation” of the lower back:

 It’s a good idea to regularly practice mobility techniques.
-Here are four basic stretches that are an excellent place to start.
+Here are four gentle stretches that you can do before you begin your jumping workout.